-The Dad Who Wants a Sports Car: Porsche Macan Turbo
+Best SUV and Crossover For Dads Who Want a Sports Car: Porsche Macan Turbo

-The Case for the Car: One of the unfortunate realities of growing up is that sometimes you have to make sacrifices in the name of your children.
+Why you should buy it: One of the unfortunate realities of growing up is that sometimes you have to make sacrifices in the name of your children.
 However, just because you’ve had to give up your svelte sports car in favor of something a little more practical, there’s no reason to give up on driving enjoyment.
 Enter the Porsche Macan Turbo.
-With an EPA-estimated 17 mpg in city driving, it doesn’t get particularly great fuel economy.
+With an EPA-estimated 17 mpg in city driving, the crossover doesn’t get particularly great fuel economy.
 It does house a twin-turbocharged V6 under the hood, though, and it puts out 400 hp.
 Macan Turbo can out-accelerate the 911s of your childhood, and will still out-handle the majority of vehicles on the road — even the sexy-looking ones that don’t have adequate room for two carseats and a stroller.

 Translation: If you have the means, owning a Porsche Macan Turbo is the automotive equivalent of having your cake and eating it, too.

-The Case for the Car: Jeep Wrangler is a name that conjures up images ranging from World War II to rednecks playing in a pit of mud and everything in between.
+Why you should buy it: Jeep Wrangler is a name that conjures up images ranging from World War II to rednecks playing in a pit of mud and everything in between.
 It truly runs the gamut and is right up there in the pantheon of American icons with names like Mustang and Corvette.
-Incredibly, it changes very little from one generation to the next.
+Incredibly, the SUV changes very little from one generation to the next.
 Take the 2018 Wrangler, for example, which is all-new, despite looking virtually unchanged.
 That’s a good thing, though, since it’s unquestionably the best off-roader that doesn’t cost an arm and a leg.

 The new Wrangler still features those classic removable doors and the throwback fold-down windshield that was a staple for generations.
 Now, though, it also has a modern edge to it, with LED lights and a revamped interior.
 If you spring for the four-door unlimited, you also get plenty of room to bring the kids along on your off-roading adventure.

-The Case for the Car: Speaking of having the means … the rolling superlative that is Bentley Bentayga is perfect for any dad in need of a slam dunk over those pesky Joneses next door.
-With over 600 hp, it can hit 60 mph faster than all but the most elite sports cars on the planet.
+Why you should buy it: Speaking of having the means … the rolling superlative that is Bentley Bentayga is perfect for any dad in need of a slam dunk over those pesky Joneses next door.
+With over 600 hp, this crossover can hit 60 mph faster than all but the most elite sports cars on the planet.
 Keep your right foot mashed to the floor long enough, and Bentayga’s large frame punches through the air at an unbelievable 187 mph.

 This is a full-sized beast that’s surprisingly capable, should you decide to take it off-road.
 To be clear, you absolutely shouldn’t take a quarter-million-dollar vehicle off-road.
 The amount of luxury built into the sensuous interior is more than adequate for waiting out even the most egregious after-school pick-up lines.

-The Early Adopter Dad: Volvo XC90 T8 eAWD Plug-in Hybrid R-Design
+Best SUV and Crossover For Early Adopter Dads: Volvo XC90 T8 eAWD Plug-in Hybrid R-Design

-The Case for the Car: You can get a Volvo XC90 for under $50 grand, and it’s a very nice vehicle, to be sure.
+Why you should buy it: You can get a Volvo XC90 for under $50 grand, and it’s a very nice crossover, to be sure.
 Step up to the XC90 T8 eAWD Plug-in Hybrid R-Design, however, and you get more than just a very long name.
 400 hp is no joke, especially for a vehicle that can achieve up to an EPA-estimated 30 mpg on the highway.
 That’s not why you want the Volvo XC90, though.
 It’s loaded with flashy technology, starting with its hybrid powertrain (87 of its ponies are electric), and continuing right through to its advanced safety systems.
 LED headlights actively avoid blinding other drivers, so that they’re less likely to crash in front of you.
 Pilot Assist uses various sensors to do most of the driving for you … provided you touch the steering wheel periodically so it knows you’re not just reading a book.

 Of course, it wouldn’t be a Volvo without world-class safety — it’s the company that invented the retractable shoulder seatbelt in the 1950s, after all — and XC90 offers a built-in booster seat that’s adjustable all the way up until your kid weighs 90 lbs.